PoPGRI/Race/README.md

+## Site structure

+The pages directory has the content for the GRAIC webpage.

 ## You like and use this theme?
 Then support me.
 Just [paypal.me/PhlowMedia](https://www.paypal.me/PhlowMedia) :)

 # Newsletter: Stay in Touch for Future Updates